 - Make a down payment.
 The higher the down payment, the lower the loan amount.
 Even if the lender is willing to extend financing at 100 percent, it’s a good idea to put money down if you can afford to do so.
 You’ll lower the total loan amount and save a bundle on interest.

 A longer loan term means more time for the lender to collect interest from you.
 So, go for the shortest repayment period that you can comfortably afford or consider a vehicle that’s cheaper so you can afford the payments that accompany a short repayment window.

 Accelerate loan repayment

-If you decide on a lengthier loan term, revisit your budget and find ways to free up funds so you can pay down the auto loan faster.
+If you decide on a lengthier loan term, revisit your budget and find ways to free up funds so you can repay the auto loan faster.
 This could mean cutting your grocery budget in half, disconnecting cable television for a while, finding a cheaper phone plan, or limiting how much you eat out.
-And if you want to pay off the loan even faster, dry doubling up by remitting a payment every two weeks or using those financial windfalls or unexpected influxes of cash to help you reach the finish line faster.
-You can also use work bonuses and those extra paychecks that are earned during months where there are three paydays.
+And if you want to pay off the loan even faster, try doubling up by remitting a payment every two weeks or using those financial windfalls, work bonuses or unexpected influxes of cash to help you reach the finish line faster.

 As long as there aren’t any prepayment penalties, you’ll save a nice sum of money as you won’t be paying unnecessary interest.